What Does Your Child’s Educational Evaluation Really Tell You?

 You Need Patterns and Scores

-The scores don’t share the errors, but looking at the actual errors can often identify a pattern.
+The scores don’t share the errors, but looking at the actual errors (the record form of responses your child gave and not just whether s/he answered correctly or incorrectly) can often identify a pattern.
 This in turn identifies where to target remediation, and can suggest what is causing this child to struggle.